What Is ADHD Medicine?

 Take your child to all of the follow-up visits.
 It's important that the care team checks your child's height, weight, and blood pressure.
 The care team will also look for side effects.
 They may adjust the medicine dose, especially as your child grows.

-To help your child and prevent problems, always do these things when giving your child ADHD medicine:
+To help your child and prevent problems:

 - Give the recommended dose.